-The Knesset narrowly rejected proposals to form a parliamentary commission of inquiry into claims of discrimination, racism and violence against Israelis of Ethiopian descent Wednesday.
+The Knesset rejected proposals to form a parliament commission of inquiry on claims by Israelis of Ethiopian descent of discrimination, racism and violence against them by a narrow margin Wednesday.

 Livni, a former immigration and absorption minister, said the coalition's vote against the inquiry is shameful, and that Prime Minister Benjamin Netanyahu only wants photo-ops but not action.